davipccunha/discordjs-helper/README.md

 import { pathToFileURL } from 'url';
 import { ExtendedClient, recursiveFiles } from "@davipccunha/discordjs-helper";

-setConstants();

 const client = new ExtendedClient("TOKEN GOES HERE");

-// This is necessary due to how Node.js loads and runs modules await registerInteractions();
+// This is necessary due to how Node.js loads modules await registerInteractions();

 // This should be called after registering the commands
-// This function caches the registered interactions, starts the bot and start listening for interactions being created client.start(true);
+// This function caches the registered interactions, starts the bot and starts listening for interactions being created client.start(true);

 // This function registers the cached commands to the guilds passed as parameters (it registers to all if no parameter is passed) client.loadCommands("GUILD ID 1", "GUILD ID 2", ...);

-// This code gets all files inside the dist/interactions folder and loads them so interactions decorated with @Register<Type>Interaction are correctly registered async function registerInteractions() {
+// This code gets all files inside the dist/interactions folder and imports them so they are loaded and interactions decorated with @Register...Interaction are correctly registered async function registerInteractions() {
     const interactions = await recursiveFiles("dist/interactions");
     for (const interaction of interactions) {